TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 sections of this article.
 The parts are annotated with letters as follows:

 ![Annotated Baklava in Piet](/assets/images/projects/baklava/piet/baklava-annotated.png)

+Click
+<a href="/assets/images/projects/baklava/piet/baklava-annotated.png" target="_blank">here</a>
+to open the diagram in a separate page so that you can refer back to it.

 ### Output Top 10 Lines (A thru G)